-NOW, THEREFORE, BE IT RESOLVED that The Fort Bragg Planning Commission Recommends that the Fort Bragg City Council makes the following findings and determinations for Coastal Development Permit 8-24/Ato allow for the construction of an 83-unit mixed-use project proposed for at 1151 South Main Street per analysis incorporated herein by reference to the project staff reports and memos, dated June 25, June 18, June 11, 2025 and March 24, 2025.
+NOW, THEREFORE, BE IT RESOLVED that The Fort Bragg Planning Commission Recommends that the Fort Bragg City Council makes the following findings and determinations for Coastal Development Permit 8-24/Ato allow for the construction of an 83-unit mixed-use project proposed for at 1151 South Main Street per analysis incorporated herein by reference to the project staff reports, dated June 11, 2025 and March 24, 2025.

-- Feasible mitigation measures and/or alternatives have been incorporated to substantially lessen any significant adverse effects of the development on the environment. - 2.
+- 1. Feasible mitigation measures and/or alternatives have been incorporated to substantially lessen any significant adverse effects of the development on the environment. - 2.
 The proposed use is consistent with the purposes of the zone in which the site is located.